geminerald/peakwellness/README.md

 ------------

 * HTML - Used for all content
-* CSS - Used for layout and styles
+* CSS - Used for all layout and styles
 * JavaScript - used for Nav Elements